morrowind-modding/tes3cs-manual/content/building-and-editing/main-editing-windows/the-render-window.md

 Press **<kbd>F</kbd>** to make objects fall.
 They will hit any object.
 You may have to press it multiple times if you have multiple objects selected that can fall onto each other. &nbsp; This is a quick way to get objects to “snap” to the floor, or a shelf, etc.

 ## Editing Object Data
 Double clicking an object opens its properties window.
-Changes made to an object here that are not explicit reference data, such as ownership, are inherited by the other objects of this ID in the world.
+Changes made to an object here that are not explicit [[objects/reference-data/index|reference data]], such as [[ownership]], are inherited by the other objects of this ID in the world.

 If you edit weap\_longsword\_07, and make it do more damage, you have changed every weap\_longsword\_07 in the world.
 See also [[objects/reference-data/index|Object Reference]].